 That brings us to our Drink of the Week.
 Normally, if someone was looking for a bourbon cocktail, we might strike up a conversation about whiskey in general.
 Which bourbon?
 Have you considered rye?
 Do you like the flavor of a particular brand?
 Are you trying to complement the flavor of the spirit with something else?
 Are you thinking about going with a sweet flavor profile?
 Sour?
 Bitter?
 Do you want to mask the spirit or end up with something that lets its flavor come through?
 Then we would probably start pouring samples and everyone would forget about making a cocktail.
 The drink below is called a Punch, and it comes by way of Houston’s Bobby Heugel, Anvil Bar and Refuge.

 Wenzhou Punch (for one) originally by Bobby Heugel2 oz bourbon1 oz satsuma or tangerine juice.5 oz maple syrup.25 oz allspice liqueur (pimento dram)Shake with ice, and strain into a chilled cocktail glass.

 Bobby calls for bourbon, but you could use any whiskey for this cocktail.
 Using bourbon makes it a fine choice with the upcoming Bourbon Festival, and we thought a punch might help battle all of this heat we are having in the Twin Cities (a Mint Julep could also help).
 The satsuma juice here is essentially a seedless mandarin orange.
-If you use tangerine or satsuma juice it will come out better than if you simply use orange juice, but if oranges are all you have, I say use them.
+If you use tangerine or satsuma juice it will come out better than if you simply use orange juice, but if oranges are all you have, we say use them.
 It’s always nice to see maple syrup–the one syrup almost everyone has in the house, but the tricky ingredient in this mix is the allspice liqueur.
-St. Elizabeth Allspice Dram is getting easier to find, and one small bottle should last the rest of your life.
+St. Elizabeth Allspice Dram is getting easier to find as are other brands, and one small bottle should last the rest of your life.
 It’s potent stuff, and a quarter-ounce is more than enough to spice up any whiskey you used.
 Despite being somewhat sweet, this drink goes down easy as you please.

 For more information about bourbon, click here for a bunch of posts we wrote while touring the Kentucky Bourbon Trail.